convidev-tud/driftool/README.md

 > :bulb: Note that for large repositories, the drift calculation can take some time.
 The number of comparison rounds grows ``fac(number of branches)``.
 Each comparison round is linearly dependent on the repository size.

 > :bulb: Driftool is not sufficiently tested on Windows.
 A known Windows issue is the possible inability to delete temporary files due to the git file lock.
 After using the driftool on Windows, please remove the ./tmp folder in the working directory manually.

+For large (memory instensive) repositories, we recommend running the driftool from a RAM-Disk on a Linux system.
+This reduced the IO load significantly!

 ### CLI